Because parenthood is challenging, we can sometimes forget how to just be a happy parent in the midst of it all.

 If you demand a certain number of bites from your children, you set yourself up for struggle at the table—and you set your children up for struggles with food later in life.

-Downtime is supportive to many children.
+Downtime is beneficial for most children.
 Moments of boredom allow children to take responsibility for their own time.
 Make resources available and then let your children create the experience they want.
-You’ll all be happier.
+You'll all be happier.

 10. Unhealthy self-sacrifice

 As a parent, you generously give love, time, and attention.
 But you shouldn't give up your core self just because you're a parent.
 When you ignore your basic needs, you teach your children that when they grow up, they shouldn't take care of themselves.

 Parents sometimes fall into the self-sacrifice trap because they feel unnecessary guilt.
 Guilt can be useful if you use it to recognize where you need to make changes.
 But overwhelming, paralyzing guilt that makes you feel worthless as a person or parent doesn't accomplish anything.